Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 This gets people talking.
 Are they releasing a new phone?
 Does it have a curved screen?

 People let their imaginations run wild.
-Now, consumers will keep coming back to see if the brand releases further updates.
+Consumers will keep returning to see if the brand releases further updates.

 Promote your product at a special event